brentley/ecsworkshop/content/local-testing/crystal.md

 ```
 cd ~/environment/ecsdemo-crystal/
 ```

+- Using the ecs cli, we can grab the task definition for our frontend service that is running in AWS.
+We accomplish this by passing in the --task-def-remote parameter the the ecs-cli local command.
+This will take the ecs task definition and convert it to a docker compose file.

 ```
 ecs-cli local create --task-def-remote $(aws ecs list-task-definitions | jq -r '.taskDefinitionArns[] | select(contains ("ecsdemo-crystal"))')
 ```